-The induction of operon facilitates the synthesis of enzymes that are stimulated by the supply of inducer or substrate to the prokaryotic cells.
-For instance, β-galactosidase is an enzyme that causes hydrolysis of lactose (substrate) into simple products, i.e. glucose and galactose via an inducer (Allolactose).
+The inducible operon stimulates enzyme synthesis by supplying enough inducer molecules or substrates to prokaryotic cells.
+For instance, β-galactosidase is an enzyme that hydrolyzes substrate (lactose) into simple products (glucose and galactose) via an inducer (allolactose).

-Here, the addition of inducer (Allolactose) initiates the enzyme synthesis necessary for the hydrolysis of lactose by suppressing the active repressor protein.
-If the supply of lactose to E. coli cells is ceased, then the production of enzyme β galactosidase will also halt, and vice versa.
-Therefore, lactose operon is the best example to study the induction system, where the addition of lactose increases the synthesis of β galactosidase to the rate of 10,000 times.
+Here in the above diagram, we could see that the inducer (allolactose) initiates the enzyme synthesis necessary for the hydrolysis of the substrate (lactose) by suppressing the active repressor protein.
+By ceasing the supply of lactose to E. coli cells, the β galactosidase synthesis will also halt, and vice versa.
+Therefore, the lactose operon is the best example to study the induction system, where the addition of lactose increases the synthesis of β galactosidase to the rate of 10,000 times.

-When the enzyme synthesis gets increased by the addition of inducer, then such enzymes are known as inducible enzymes.
-A genetic system that regulates the enzyme synthesis via an inducer is termed an inducible operon.
+Enzymes whose synthesis gets increased by the increasing concentration of inducer molecules are known as inducible enzymes.
+A genetic or a gene system that regulates the enzyme synthesis via an inducer is termed an inducible operon.
 Thus, inducible operon conducts the catabolic pathway like catalysis of oligosaccharide into simple sugar.

 Definition of Repression

-The repression of operon facilitates the cessation of the enzyme synthesis at the appropriate level of particular amino acid.
+The repressible operon ceases the enzyme synthesis by providing the appropriate concentration of particular amino acids to prokaryotic cells.
 For instance, tryptophan is an amino acid whose supply can repress the production of tryptophan synthesizing enzymes.

-Here, tryptophan amino acid functions as a corepressor molecule that associates with the apo-repressor protein, and transform into an active form.
-The active repressor then terminates the tryptophan synthesizing enzymes.
-If there is no supply of tryptophan from outside, the E.coli cells can express the genes for trp production.
-On contrary, the trp synthesizing enzymes fall down when there is high trp level.
+Here in the above figure, we could see that the tryptophan amino acid functions as a corepressor molecule that associates with the apo-repressor protein and thereby turning it into an active form.
+Then, the active repressor terminates the tryptophan synthesizing enzymes.
+If there is no supply of tryptophan from outside, E.coli cells can express the genes producing trp.
+On the contrary, the trp synthesizing enzymes fall under adequate supply of a high trp level.

-When the synthesis of the enzyme is decreased by the high concentration of corepressor, then such enzymes are known as repressible enzymes.
-A genetic system that regulates the enzyme synthesis via a corepressor is termed as a repressible system.
+Enzymes whose synthesis is decreased by the increasing concentration of corepressor molecules are known as repressible enzymes.
+A gene system that regulates the enzyme synthesis via a corepressor is termed a repressible system.
 Thus, repressible operon in E.coli conducts the anabolic pathway like the production of amino acids.

 Key Differences Between Induction and Repression